Fully owned state-of-the-art manufacturing facilities for just-in-time delivery and scalable production

 Our approach is to proactively build capacity in anticipation of demand from our own research and development activities that we are conducting both alone and with collaborators.
 We believe that the development and optimization of our manufacturing processes, in parallel to drug development, is crucial to our success.
 This includes the development of solutions that ensure equitable access to our therapeutic programs, particularly in low-income countries and regions with limited infrastructure.

 In February 2022, we introduced our approach to establishing scalable vaccine production by developing and delivering turnkey mRNA manufacturing facilities based on a container solution, the BioNTainer.
-The solution is intended to improve vaccine supply in Africa.
+This is a solution we believe is also capable of improving vaccine supply in Africa.
+Other use cases include, for example, research and development of investigational medicines based on mRNA.

 The manufacturing solution consists of one drug substance and one formulation module.
-Each module is built of six ISO sized containers.
-Each BioNTainer is a clean room which BioNTech equips with state-of-the-art manufacturing solutions.
-Together, two modules require 800 sqm of space and offer an estimated initial capacity of, for example, up to 50 million doses of the Pfizer-BioNTech COVID-19 vaccine each year.
+Each module is built of at least six ISO sized containers.
+Each BioNTainer is a high-tech clean room which BioNTech equips with state-of-the-art manufacturing solutions.